ichswarox/NotionNext/docusaurus/Resources/docs/tutorial/coloso-blender-cartoon-character.md

 # Coloso: From 2D Illustration to 3D Cartoon Character in Blender
 ![banner-cs.webp](https://list.ucards.store/d/img/banner-cs.webp)

-This comprehensive course, curated by **GFXCamp**, guides you through the complete pipeline of transforming a 2D concept illustration into a fully realized, stylized 3D cartoon character in Blender — including modeling, UV unwrapping, texturing, rigging, and basic rendering.
+This comprehensive course guides you through the complete pipeline of transforming a 2D concept illustration into a fully realized, stylized 3D cartoon character in Blender — including modeling, UV unwrapping, texturing, rigging, and basic rendering.

 > Ideal for: Illustrators transitioning to 3D, animation enthusiasts, indie game developers, and Blender beginners.